Kid-Swampy147/swampy/README.md

 # swampy
-This is a sample repository, also my first.
+This is a sample repository, also my first not second